epakhomov/capstone/README.md

 <img src="/images/02.png" alt="Fig.3" class="center" style="width:800px;height:auto;">

-### Comparison of models train with default data and PCA
+### Comparison of models trained with default data and PCA

 Most of the models scored worse with the PCA components as compared with default data: